crcollins/chemtools-webapp/docs/other/common_errors.md

     %chk=C:\Users\research\Documents\My SugarSync\gjfs\oct_010_2.chk
     ntrex1

+#### Problem ####

+The `%chk` specification in the gjf is not correct.
+The path that is specified there must correspond to a path on the supercomputer (in most cases this should just be the name of the file without any folders).

+#### Fix ####

+Change the `%chk` to be a proper path (remove the `C:\Users\...` part and leave the $FILENAME.chk part)

 #### Error ####

     Post job file processing error; job 1590474.trestles-fe1.sdsc.edu on host trestles-9-10/15+trestles-9-10/14+trestles-9-10/13+trestles-9-10/12+trestles-9-10/11+trestles-9-10/10+trestles-9-10/9+trestles-9-10/8+trestles-9-10/7+trestles-9-10/6+trestles-9-10/5+trestles-9-10/4+trestles-9-10/3+trestles-9-10/2+trestles-9-10/1+trestles-9-10/0Unknown resource type  REJHOST=trestles-9-10.local MSG=invalid home directory '/home/ccollins' specified, errno=2 (No such file or directory)

+#### Problem ####

+Generally, this happens when there is a problem with the supercomputer.
+In this specific case, the File system on Trestles went bad and there was an email sent out from XSEDE within a few hours saying that there was a problem.

+This problem can also be caused by a bad job file.

+#### Fix ####

+Wait and see if XSEDE sends out an email saying that the supercomputer has been fixed.
+Or if it is the other problem, then check and make sure all the paths/filenames are correct in the job file.